MOYARD : Central Position, Secluded Beaches, Great scenic walks, Ballinakill Bay, Trout angling.

 Moyard is small, quiet, but surprisingly well situated village on the road between Clifden and Letterfrack.

 Cleggan, Clifden and Letterfrack are all within easy reach and there is a small post office here.
-Nearby The Rosleague Hotel, a four star hotel and restaurant open to non residents is a great place for a relaxing meal or a drink.
+Nearby The Rosleague Manor House Hotel, a four star hotel and restaurant open to non residents is a great place for a relaxing meal or a drink.

-Coming from Clifden dropping down into the Moyard area on the N59 or from Cleggan Stop at the view point beside the Thatched craft shop you will see some of the most breathtaking views around, with all of Ballinakill harbour, the Twelve Bens, and the tapestry of fields and Blanket Bogs can be seen from the top of the hill.
+Coming from Clifden dropping down into the Moyard area on the N59 or from Cleggan, stop at the view point beside the Thatched craft shop you will see some of the most breathtaking views around, with all of Ballinakill harbour, the Twelve Bens, and the tapestry of fields and Blanket Bogs can be seen from the top of the hill.
 Just beyond the craft shop you will pass a small country house hotel called Crocnaraw which has been in the same family for many years.
-Continue on along N59 it could be worth your while stopping at world famous McMurray Carpets, you never know you might pick up a bargain!
+Continue on along N59 it could be worth your while stopping at world famous Connemara Carpets, you never know you might pick up a bargain!